artcore-c/AI-Voice-Clone-with-Qwen3-TTS/README.md

 Unlike many creator-facing TTS systems, Qwen3-TTS is fully open-source (Apache 2.0), produces **unwatermarked audio**, and does not require external APIs or paid inference services.

-This repository focuses specifically on **voice cloning workflows for creators**, even though Qwen3-TTS also supports preset voices and text-designed speakers.
+This repository focuses primarily on **voice cloning workflows for creators**.
+Qwen3-TTS also supports preset voices and text-designed speakers which we've included for additional testing.

-> Note: [Qwen3-TTS](https://github.com/QwenLM/Qwen3-TTS) is a recent release, so this project is perhaps a bit more experimental than our prior work and the foundation we built with [AI-Voice-Clone-with-Coqui-XTTS-v2](https://github.com/artcore-c/AI-Voice-Clone-with-Coqui-XTTS-v2/), and serves as an extension of our continued exploration with Colab-based voice cloning notebooks.
+> Note: [Qwen3-TTS](https://github.com/QwenLM/Qwen3-TTS) is a recent release, so this project is perhaps a bit more experimental than our prior work and the foundation we built with [AI-Voice-Clone-with-Coqui-XTTS-v2](https://github.com/artcore-c/AI-Voice-Clone-with-Coqui-XTTS-v2/), though early results have been promising, and serves as an extension of our continued exploration with Colab-based voice cloning notebooks.

 ---
 ## How It Works